 More after the break...

-In addition, Jobs envisioned the campus to achieve “net-zero energy” by offsetting energy use with 700,000 square feet of rooftop solar panels (enough to generate 8 megawatts of power), along with additional contracts for solar and wind power, climate responsive window dressings, and more (additional project information, including plans and images, can be found here).
+In addition, Jobs envisioned the campus to achieve “net-zero energy” by offsetting the campus' energy use with 700,000 square feet of rooftop solar panels (enough to generate 8 megawatts of power), along with additional contracts for solar and wind power, climate responsive window dressings, and more (additional project information, including plans and images, can be found here).

 Despite the cost, Bloomberg states, “There’s no indication that Apple is getting cold feet.”
 Site excavation is planned to commence in June.